arianecrestani/Flag-quiz/README.md

 - Playing a quiz with the theme Countries.
 - There are 5 countries' options for which one answer is correct.
 - Target the Flag with a match of the correct answer and correct country.
-- it can see the points.
+- see the points for each time
 - the points are getting for the correct answer and as faster as you can!
 - 5 seconds earn 5 points.
 - 1 second or less 1 point.